kedder/sublime-python-traceback/README.md

 opened with the traceback.
 Place cursor on a line you want to navigate to and press `Alt+d`: file will be opened at the line, specified in traceback.

-While traceback window open (but not necessarily active), you can navigate up and down in traceback by pressing `Alt-k` and `Alt-d` respectively.
+While traceback window is open (but not necessarily active), you can navigate up and down in traceback by pressing `Alt-k` and `Alt-j` respectively.

 Pressing `Ctrl+t`, `Ctrl+v` again will replace traceback buffer with new traceback from the clipboard.